COVID-19 Guidance and Temporary Waivers

 Employer requirements for hiring or granting permission for volunteer RN/LPN to work during a State of Emergency

-- WHAT ARE THE REQUIREMENTS FOR ALLOWING OUT OF STATE RN/LPNS TO WORK OR VOLUNTEER IN MY SYSTEM/FACILITY DURING THE STATE OF EMERGENCY?
+- WHAT ARE THE REQUIREMENTS FOR ALLOWING OUT OF STATE RN/LPNS TO WORK, VOLUNTEER, OR PROVIDE TELEHEALTH SERVICES IN MY SYSTEM/FACILITY DURING THE STATE OF EMERGENCY?

 - Nurses who hold an active, unrestricted multi-state license in any Nurse Licensure Compact state or a single state license in North Carolina can practice in North Carolina at any time.

 - Licensed nurses holding an active, unrestricted single state license in a compact or non-compact state can practice in North Carolina during periods of declarations of emergency or state of disaster designation under the following guidelines:

 - An employing system/facility, prior to employing any nurse must verify active, unrestricted licensure of all nurses (RN and LPN), from all states (compact or non-compact).
 Licensure information can be verified easily through NURSYS.